Creating Ransomware with Python | Part 1

 Learning Objectives:

-• Learn how to write ransomware using file handling capabilities in Python.
+• Learn how to write ransomware with Python’s file handling capabilities.

 • Understand how to encrypt files using the cryptography library.